- A variable rate currently 8.39% is applicable

-In her mind’s eye, Jenny wanted a self-built home that was simple and beautiful, plain but not austere, low energy and low tech, built with sustainable materials wherever affordable, with high ceilings and flooded with light from every direction.
-She achieved this, and much more, as well as a certified Passivhaus, with the support of Fran and ...ReadSee all projects
+In her mind’s eye, Jenny wanted a self-built home that was simple and beautiful, plain but not austere, with high ceilings and flooded with light from every direction.
+She also wanted to create a low-energy and low-tech build, constructed from sustainable, locally sourced materials.
+With the support of an Ecology mortgage, Jenny achieved this ...ReadSee all projects

 Project type: Woodlands

 Frustrated by the ethos and stresses of many modern businesses, Nina and Phil wanted to do things differently.
-Their dream of running a sustainable, low impact smallholding began in 2007.
-After viewing several parcels of land, the couple identified an inspiring fifteen-acre plot in Kildwick, high above the town of Silsden in West ...ReadSee all projects
+Their dream of running a sustainable, low-impact smallholding began in 2007.
+After viewing several parcels of land, the couple identified an inspiring fifteen-acre plot high above the town of Silsden in West Yorkshire.
+Approaching ...ReadSee all projects

 Project type: Self-build

-Rob and Karin set out to build a comfortable family home which would improve their quality of life as well as reducing their carbon footprint.
-They chose the Passivhaus Plus standard for their build, which combines the Passivhaus approach to minimise their home’s energy requirements with energy generation, so that the home produces more energy ...ReadSee all projects
+Rob and Karin set out to build a comfortable family home that would improve their quality of life as well as reduce their carbon footprint.
+They chose the Passivhaus Plus standard for their build, which combines the Passivhaus approach to minimising energy requirements with on-site renewable energy generation.
+This means that the building ...ReadSee all projects

-Irene and David’s story: Converting to Passivhaus
+Irene & David’s Story: Converting To Passivhaus

 Project type: Conversion